2019-03-12 09:12:20 • ID: 2082

 They are very different from other Middle Paleolithic material in Region- further information-see 1262 .

-The raw material, from Croisilles is from the local bajocien silex, while the qualitative better flint that was used at Croisilles from the nearby Espins, located in the Cinglais territory is completely absent.
+The raw material, from Croisilles is from the local bajocien silex, while the qualitative better flint that was used at the nearby Espins Neolithic site, is completely absent.
 Maybe it was not exposed during the last glacial.

 At Espins an important Neolithic flint mine was excavated during the last years and revealed to be an important raw material source for the early Neolithic in the west of France.